HvardLund/AssignmentoSecondo/README.md

 https://www.nuget.org/packages/Microsoft.Data.SqlClient

 ## Usage
-Database transactions supported by the console application:
+Database transactions supported by the console application: <br />

-Return a single instance from the database by id: GetCustomerById Return a single instance from the database by name: GetCustomerByName Return a single instance from the database by name: GetCustomersByCountry Return the customer in the database that has spent the highest amount: GetCustomersByBiggestSpender Return the favourite genre of a customer by amount of tracks bought that belongs to that genre:  GetCustomerFavoriteGenre Return all customers: GetAllCustomers
+Return a single instance from the database by id: GetCustomerById <br />
+Return a single instance from the database by name: GetCustomerByName <br />
+Return a single instance from the database by name: GetCustomersByCountry <br />
+Return the customer in the database that has spent the highest amount: GetCustomersByBiggestSpender <br />
+Return the favourite genre of a customer by amount of tracks bought that belongs to that genre:  GetCustomerFavoriteGenre <br />
+Return all customers: GetAllCustomers <br />
-Add a new customer to the database: AddNewCustomer Change the values of fields in a single Customer instance: UpdateCustomer
+Add a new customer to the database: AddNewCustomer <br />
+Change the values of fields in a single Customer instance: UpdateCustomer <br />

 ## Authors
 The authors of this project are Håvard Lund and Erik Skryseth